georgboehmDocto/SeaOfAscension/README.md

 - **Idle progression** - your ship sails and earns gold automatically
 - **Ship upgrades** - upgrade sails (speed), engine (speed multiplier), nets (gold/meter), refinery (gold multiplier), and the Luck Bucket (spawn rate)
 - **Collectibles** - click fish and gems that appear in the water for bonus rewards
+- **Island encounters** - every once in a while you will encounter islands hosting different treasures, enemies or opportunities to further accelelrate your journey
 - **Sea progression** - advance through 6 seas as you earn lifetime gold
 - **Save system** - auto-saves locally, with import/export support